 A small shop at the top of the village selling antiques and coastal themed gifts.
 The perfect place to find a memorable gift to remind you of your trip to Bamburgh and Northumberland.
 Click HERE to visit their website.

 A small art gallery and gift shop, as well as a stockist for country clothing such as Joules and Crew Clothing.
 Located in the middle of the main street.

-Bamburgh B-Fest is a fantastic summer evening music festival happening in the shadow of Bamburgh Castle on Saturday 13th August, hosted by Hospice Care.
-BFest is a celebration of a multitude of genres of music from classical through to rock and roll and many points in between.
-Their aim is to give you a great summer evening, lounging on picnic blankets or sitting in deck chairs, enjoying your own picnic, listening to some cool sounds and watching the sun set on Bamburgh castle – perhaps with a glass of fizz or whatever tickles your fancy.
+Bamburgh B-Fest is a fantastic music festival happening in the shadow of Bamburgh Castle each summer.
+Bamburgh Festival is a celebration of a multitude of genres of music from classical through to rock and roll and many points in between.
+Their aim is to give you a great summer evening, lounging on picnic blankets or sitting in deck chairs, enjoying your own picnic, listening to some cool sounds and watching the sunset on Bamburgh castle – perhaps with a glass of fizz or whatever tickles your fancy.

-At BFest provide the venue, the music and the atmosphere, all you have to do is bring along the things you need to be comfortable and, if you want, your wicker baskets packed with delights.
+At Bamburgh Festival provide the venue, the music and the atmosphere, all you have to do is bring along the things you need to be comfortable and, if you want, your wicker baskets packed with delights.
 Click HERE to visit their website and to buy your ticket.